 - A primary Degree (min 2:2) OR equivalent academic credits • At least two years of experience working or volunteering in the community, voluntary or public sector is strongly recommended.

-What future prospects are there for students graduating from this programme?
+What are future prospects there for students graduating from this programme?

 The potential for career advancement into managerial or leadership roles in community organisations, non-profit and social enterprise along with public and statutory agencies exist for graduates of the programme.
 As there is a continued emphasis on corporate governance, fiscal sustainability and leadership accountability, employment opportunities and board positions within this sector will be in demand.
 Graduates with this knowledge base and skill set will be set to take up these responsibilities and apply this knowledge for the public good.
 Students can also consider progressing their studies to doctoral level.